 Choose a topic to watch videos that answer real-life questions

-How did you handle going back to school?
+Q&A: How did you handle going back to school?

 Going back to high school was challenging.
 On a good note, it was great to be back where I saw my friends every day, and going to class made me feel a sense of normalcy.
 The challenges were figuring out how I was going to manage my care needs with an ambitious class schedule, and a challenging and rigorous class schedule.
 I ended up coming in late so I had time to do my personal care in the morning, and I was tutored individually in math, and I ended up doing summer school every summer to graduate on time with my class.